BerkeleyAutomation/FogROS2/README.md

 Step 2: Write the FogROSlaunch file
 Example of launch file can be found in https://github.com/BerkeleyAutomation/FogROS2/blob/main/examples/fogros2_examples/launch/talker.launch.py.

-Note a few points that are different from normal launch file:
+Note a few points that are different from https://github.com/SimeonOA/orb_slam_2_ros/blob/fogros2/TUTORIAL.mdnormal launch file:
 1. use `FogROSLaunchDescription` instead of `LaunchDescription` class
 2. tag your `Node` with `to_cloud`.
 FogROS will only push nodes that `to_cloud=True`